-6. HOLROYD HOWE
+6. CHAPTER ONE

-- 6.1 The School has appointed 3rd party catering contractors Holroyd Howe to manage and effect the preparation, presentation and service of food, beverages and consumable products in the School. - 6.2 The School has reviewed Holroyd Howe's Allergy & Intolerance and Management Overview and is satisfied that it meets the requirements of the medical staff and this policy.
-Please see Appendix A for Holroyd Howe's Allergy Intolerance and Management Overview. - 6.3 The Holroyd Howe catering manager will liaise with the Medical Centre, pupils and their Parents as appropriate to discuss a pupil's allergies or medical conditions.
+- 6.1 The School has appointed 3rd party catering contractors, Chapter One, to manage and effect the preparation, presentation and service of food, beverages and consumable products in the School. - 6.2 The School has reviewed Chapter One's Allergy & Intolerance and Management Overview and is satisfied that it meets the requirements of the medical staff and this policy. - 6.3 The Chapter One catering manager will liaise with the Medical Centre, pupils and their Parents as appropriate to discuss a pupil's allergies or medical conditions.